2014 United States House of Representatives elections in Arizona

-The 2014 United States House of Representatives elections in Arizona were held on Tuesday, November 4, 2014 to elect the nine U.S. representatives from the state of Arizona, one from each of the state's nine congressional districts, with Democratic and Republican primaries taking place on August 26.
+The 2014 United States House of Representatives elections in Arizona were held on Tuesday, November 4, 2014, to elect the nine U.S. representatives from the state of Arizona, one from each of the state's nine congressional districts, with Democratic and Republican primaries taking place on August 26.
 The elections coincided with the elections of other federal and state offices, including governor of Arizona.

 Overview

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Arizona.
 In addition, the voter turnout and the number of votes not valid are listed below.

+Statewide

 By district

 Results of the 2014 United States House of Representatives elections in Arizona by district:

 District 1

+Incumbent Democrat Ann Kirkpatrick, who won election to the House of Representatives in 2012, ran for re-election.
+She had previously served in this district from 2007 to 2009.